Aram Tanis' Contemporary Urban Surroundings

 Aram Tanis' photographs stand in stark contrast to the polished and idealized images typically presented in commercial advertising.
 Instead, he embraces themes of solitude, misery, and loss, revealing a world that is both gritty and beautiful.
 Through his skilled manipulation of light and shadow, Tanis creates a sense of depth and texture that immerses the viewer in the urban landscapes he portrays.
 His works are a testament to his remarkable talent, and they offer a fresh perspective on the complex relationship between humans, animals, and the spaces they share.

-Aram Tanis’ black and white photographs portray the stark reality of the suburban neighborhoods that exist beyond the dazzling facade of the Strip.
+Aram Tanis’ photographs portray the stark reality of the suburban neighborhoods that exist beyond the dazzling facade of The Strip.
 The modest condos, wire fences, and back alleys that often go unnoticed are brought to life by Tanis’ masterful photography.
-Despite the palm trees that still stand, these suburbs convey a sense of isolation and tranquility that contrast sharply with the bustling energy of the Strip.
+Despite the palm trees that still stand, these suburbs convey a sense of isolation and tranquility that contrast sharply with the bustling energy of The Strip.
 Tanis’ evocative imagery offers a glimpse into the hidden underbelly of Las Vegas, revealing the city’s backstage and providing a refreshing perspective on the world-renowned destination.

 As Aram Tanis continues to explore the world's most iconic cities, he will continue capturing the spirit of each location with his unique artistic vision.
 Tanis’ passion for creating art lies in his desire to forge connections with people and places.
 Aram Tanis' work reflects both his personal story and the world at large, capturing the essence of the human experience through his unique interpretation of the world around us.